What is the Craniosacral System?

 A craniosacral therapist has a highly trained sense of touch, to feel subtle changes in tension, and tissue quality in the living anatomy of the whole body.
 The practitioners awareness of areas of strain or dysfunction allows the body to activate its own dynamic response.
 The therapist reciprocally offers gentle and specific support where it is needed in order to allow the tissue to restore a balance, and release.
 This can result in decreased pain, increase movement, and a greater health and vitality of the body as a whole.

-Pamela and sonja are adept at palpating and making small adjustments to improve the function of your craniosacral system.
+Pamela is adept at palpating and making small adjustments to improve the function of your craniosacral system.

 Through spacious presence that the practitioner provides, the body can also enter into a deep state of relaxation; facilitation of vagal tone, which is the restorative input of the parasympathetic nervous system.
 This can be observed as improved coherence of the body, and is a hot research topic at the moment in health, and wellbeing.